pivot-access-ltd/bma-offline-docs/high-availability.md

 1. Set up PostgreSQL for high-availability as [explained above](/t/high-availability/2685#heading--postgresql-ha).
 PostgreSQL should run outside of the snap.
 2. [Install](/t/maas-installation/3321#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
 You'll need the MAAS shared secret, located here, `/var/snap/maas/common/maas/secret`, on the first region controller you set up.
 3. [Initialise the snap](/t/maas-installation/3321#heading--initialisation) as a `rack` or `region` controller.
-Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following arguments:
+Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following four arguments:

-    -   `--database-host DATABASE_HOST`
+1.   `--database-host DATABASE_HOST`
-    -   `--database-name DATABASE_NAME`
+2.   `--database-name DATABASE_NAME`
-    -   `--database-user DATABASE_USER`
+3.   `--database-user DATABASE_USER`
-    -   `--database-pass DATABASE_PASS`
+4.   `--database-pass DATABASE_PASS`
  snap-2-8-ui -->

 <!-- snap-2-9-cli